mbti0n/quikmafs/README.md

 # quikmafs
-A Discord bot that does calculations
+A Discord bot that does calculations.